Your questions answered

 • Yes, I offer online therapy (telehealth) to all California residents.
 I use a confidential, private (HIPAA compliant) software for my online services including Zoom and Simple Practice.

-I also offer a one-time, annual fee waiver for a missed session canceled within 24 hours.
+I also offer a one-time, annual fee waiver for a missed session canceled within 48 hours for any reason.
 You are welcome to use this waiver during the calendar year (Jan-Dec) whenever you would like.

 About therapy with me